-Kim enjoys working with elementary (ages 6+) and middle school-aged children, adolescents, young adults, and their families to address a wide variety of participation challenges in everyday tasks.
+Kim enjoys working with elementary (ages 6+) and middle school-aged children, adolescents, young adults, and their families to address a wide variety of participation challenges in everyday tasks to promote independence.
 She also works with adults individually.
 She specializes in the treatment of executive functioning deficits, motor planning disorders, visual perceptual disorders, non-verbal learning disorders, ADHD, anxiety, and mood disorders including depression and bipolar disorder.

 Her inclusive treatment approach allows her clients to engage in interactive working partnerships that are tailor-made to fit each individual's unique needs.
 She supports her clients by helping them obtain the skills and discover the necessary strategies that will allow them to participate in what they want and need to do in their daily routines occurring at home, school, work, and play.